huzaifahp1989/quranpro123/replit.md

 The frontend is built with React 18, TypeScript, Tailwind CSS, and Shadcn UI.
 State management is handled by TanStack Query, and Wouter is used for routing.
 The backend utilizes Express.js and Node.js.
 PostgreSQL (Neon) with Drizzle ORM is used for the database.

 ### Feature Specifications
 - **Quran Reading**: 13-line Mushaf layout, audio recitation with multiple reciters (speed control 0.5x-2.0x), synchronized playback, click-to-play verses (play buttons always visible), repeat mode, volume control, and progress tracking.
-Side-by-side Urdu and English translations, and expandable English Tafseer panels (Ibn Kathir and Maariful Quran) are available.
+Side-by-side Urdu and English translations, and expandable English Tafseer panels with user-selectable editions (Ibn Kathir, Maariful Quran, Al-Jalalayn, Ibn Abbas, Al-Qushairi) with scrollable content and edition preference persistence are available.
 - **Voice Recognition Search**: Global Ayah search across all 114 Surahs using speech recognition.
 Users can recite any verse and the app will find and navigate to it automatically.
 Features enhanced Arabic text normalization and fuzzy matching to handle speech recognition errors.
 Pre-loads 100% of the Quran (all 114 Surahs) into memory at startup for instant search (< 50ms).
 - **Hadith Collection**: Browse authentic Hadith from Sahih al-Bukhari and Sahih Muslim, with client-side pagination and search functionality.
 - **Kids Learning Section**: